Why women’s health is a feminist issue

 - To be inclusive and intersectional

-In particular, it’s important to recognise that BME and LGBT+ communities are especially marginalised when it comes to healthcare, and Hysterical Women will strive to ensure their stories are heard.
+In particular, it’s important to recognise that POC and LGBT+ communities are especially marginalised when it comes to healthcare, and Hysterical Women will strive to ensure their stories are heard.

 Weekly and monthly updates